mixelpixel/React/Lecture2/README.md

   - NOTE: `<h1>` has some margin built into it so that is why there is the buffer at the top (like in Homework1)

 ## [@23m54s](https://youtu.be/FQPowZglpJA?t=23m54s) **A Functional Component With State**
+- A button, you push it, the counter goes up!